Good Morning America Weekend

 On October 5, 2019, the Saturday edition of GMA expanded to two hours (thus meeting the runtimes of Weekend Today and CBS This Morning Saturday), with around 100 affiliates carrying the full program in some form (either the entire duration or in two separate timeslots) by the end of the year.
 The expansion comes as the FCC's reforms of regulations of children's television programming will allow stations to carry Litton's Weekend Adventure in the 6 a.m. local timeslot, opening up the time period once the college football season ends.

 On August 8, 2021, Dan Harris announced that he would be leaving ABC News.
 His last day was on September 26, 2021.
 Janai Norman would be the replacement for Dan Harris in July 2022.
 On May 11, 2023, Gio Benitez would officially replace Eva Pilgrim, as she had been selected to be one of the new co-hosts for GMA3: What You Need to Know alongside DeMarco Morgan and Dr. Jennifer Ashton to replace T. J. Holmes and Amy Robach, who had both been fired from ABC News in January 2023 due to a romantic scandal they had been involved in.

+Then, in September 2026, a format change was announced for the weekend broadcasts with Whit Johnson being paired with senior political correspondent Rachel Scott on Saturday mornings while Gio Benitez was paired with correspondent Rhiannon Ally on Sunday mornings.
+Leslie Lopez, former KABC-TV morning meteorologist in Los Angeles, was announced as the meteorologist for the Saturday and Sunday morning broadcasts, replacing Somara Theodore.
+These format changes are supposed to allow for all these personalities to have more opportunities to contribute to the flagship broadcast throughout the week.